 We’re only a couple of years away from seeing the first autonomous cars on the road.
 But given that open fields are a far less complicated environment than city streets, autonomy is coming to farming first.
 In fact, it already has.
 A company called Blue River Technology is taking the concept of autonomous tractors to the next level.

-Blue River Technology have developed an automated crop spraying technology.
+Blue River Technology has developed an automated crop spraying technology.
 The machine is pulled behind the back of tractors.
 On the machine are a camera and an arm with a pesticide spray.
 The machine uses deep learning software.
-This software has thousands of images stores that teach the machine to recognize crops.
-This enables it to tell the difference between say, a lettuce, and a weed.
+This software has thousands of image stores that teach the machine to recognize crops.
+This enables it to tell the difference between a lettuce and a weed.
 When it spots a weed, it sprays it automatically with herbicide.
 Companies that repair tractor hydraulics, such as Pirtek, will still be required.
 But much of the labor costs from tractors are now being eliminated.

 The company wants to move beyond just crops and out into other areas.
 They hope that the technology will save farmers time and help them reduce their overheads.
 With this technology, each farmer will be able to get a lot more done with the same effort.